Corporate Governance

 • Conflicts of interest

-• Sexual harassment, discrimination, violations of personal integrity
+• Sexual harassment, discrimination, offences against personal integrity

-Incoming reports are processed according to a standardized procedure.
-All information received is treated in strict confidence, reports can be submitted anonymously if desired, whereby anonymity is guaranteed in any case during the further process
+Incoming reports are processed according to a standardised procedure.
+All information received is treated in the strictest confidence; reports can be submitted anonymously if desired, whereby anonymity is also guaranteed at all times in the further course of the proceedings.

-The most secure way to submit a message is to open the following address in the browser of your private computer: https://whistle-blow.bellfoodgroup.com/
+The safest way to send a message is to open the following address in the browser of your private computer: https://whistle-blow.bellfoodgroup.com/

-Or you can go directly to the reporting portal via the following link: Whistleblowing reporting office of the Bell Food Group
+Or you can use the following link to go directly to the notification portal: Whistleblowing reporting office of the Bell Food Group

 Questions about compliance?